ocp-power-automation/ocs-upi-kvm/README.md

 This project creates an OpenShift Cluster running in

-- libvirt/KVM based VMs on a single RHEL 8 ppc64le server
+- libvirt/KVM on a single RHEL 8 ppc64le server
-- PowerVS based LPARs in IBM Cloud
+- PowerVS
+- PowerVC

 ## User Setup